Zendro-dev/single-page-app-codegen/README.md

   },
   "associations":{
       "publisher" : {
-        "type" : "belongsTo", // FK to publisher will be stored in the Book model "target" : "publisher", // Model's name is `publisher` "targetKey" : "publisher_id", // Local alias for this association "targetStorageType" : Webservice", //  It's a remote database
+        "type" : "to_one", // FK to publisher will be stored in the Book model "target" : "publisher", // Model's name is `publisher` "targetKey" : "publisher_id", // Local alias for this association "targetStorageType" : Webservice", //  It's a remote database